ignaciojonas/docs/articles/server-platforms/rails/01-login.md

 omniauth: (auth0) Authentication failure! invalid_credentials: OAuth2::Error, server_error: The redirect URI is wrong.
 You send [wrong url], and we expected [callback url set in your app settings]
 ```

-To fix the above error, add the following at your config/environments/staging.rb or production.rb
+To fix the above error, add the following at your `config/environments/staging.rb` or `production.rb`:

 ```ruby
 OmniAuth.config.full_host = "http://www.example.com"